LeyPopuli/cripto-simulator/README.md

 * Type in the terminal "flask run", please make sure you have the environment activate.
 ***
 ## Developer :computer:
 Hi!
-My name is Leyre, as the final project of the Keepcoding Zero Bootcamp, I made a crypto investment simulator to play with the values to see if we can make our investment grow in euros or not.
+My name is **Leyre**, as the final project of the Keepcoding Zero Bootcamp, I made a crypto investment simulator to play with the values to see if we can make our investment grow or not.

-To do this we created an application in **Flask** that will consult the real value in euros of the ten cryptocurrencies with the highest turnover at the moment.
+To do this, we created an application in **Flask** that will consult the real value of the ten cryptocurrencies with the highest turnover at the moment.

 Any doubts?
 Any problems with the above instructions?
 Please contact me in: leyrezgz95@gmail.com

-# Thanks for the interest! :grin:
+## Thanks for the interest! :grin: